magento/magento2-functional-testing-framework/docs/credentials.md

 ##### Create Secrets using AWS Console

+- Sign in to the AWS Secrets Manager console
+- Choose Store a new secret
+- In the Select secret type section, specify "Other type of secret"
-To save the same secret in key/value JSON format, you should use
+- For `Secret Name`, `Secret Key` and `Secret Value` field, for example, to save the same secret in key/value JSON format, you should use

 ```conf
 # Secret Name
 mftf/magento/shipping/carriers_usps_userid